aaronbloomfield/ccc/hws/btcparser/index.md

 - We don't need to list the magic number in the JSON file -- it's always the same, and was verified when the blockchain was read in (technically it's not part of the block, it's part of the file format)
 - Likewise, we don't need to include the block size, since that's not as important in JSON
-- You can put in additional fields if you would like -- but the fields shown above must be there; in the output above, both `timestamp_readable` and `file_position` are NOT required fields
+- You can put in additional fields if you would like -- but the fields shown above must be there; the only exception is that, in the output above, both `timestamp_readable` and `file_position` are NOT required fields
-- All hexadecimal values should NOT have a leading '0x'
+- Hexadecimal values should NOT have a leading '0x'
 - Integer values should not have quotes around them (that's a JSON feature), but all other values should be enclosed in double quotes (not single quotes -- a JSON restriction)
 - If you have a list if items in an array, JSON is not happy with a comma after the last one; you can see this after the 'lock_time' value -- there is no comma after its value 0 (yes, this is stupid, but that's JSON for you)
 - You'll notice that the 'height' field is at the end -- you won't know, when starting to read the file, how many blocks are therein.
 So we put that at the end.
 This is just the total number of blocks in the file.